Menu

 How can two identical technical reports with the same 23 technical assessments, both dated 30 April 1995 and apparently both prepared by the same consultants, have one version noting that the “… case remains open, and we shall attempt to resolve it in the next few weeks”, while the other has no mention of it still being open and needing weeks to complete?

-Both documents state: “A comprehensive log of Mr Smith’s complaints does not appear to exist.”
+Both documents state, “A comprehensive log of Mr Smith’s complaints does not appear to exist.”
 It did exist, as we have shown.
-Had this comprehensive log of fault complaints been provided to the technical consultants to assess, they would have had to overrule the arbitrator’s decision not to allow them the extra weeks they had requested, in order to investigate my ongoing billing faults.
+Had this comprehensive log of fault complaints been provided to the technical consultants to assess, they would have had to overrule the arbitrator’s decision not to allow them the extra weeks they had requested to investigate my ongoing billing faults.

-My claims to ASIC also raised concerns that my evidence showing the TF 200 telephone beer in the telephone report was fraudulently manufactured by Telstra (see Bad Bureaucrats - Tampering of Evidence) was not provided by FHCA to the arbitrator for assessment.
+My claims to ASIC also raised concerns that FHCA did not provide my evidence showing that the TF 200 telephone beer in the telephone report was fraudulently manufactured by Telstra to the arbitrator for assessment.

 Garry Ellicott and Barry O’Sullivan (my claim advisors) had definitely submitted a very comprehensive list of fault complaints as part of my submission (see Arbitrator File No/31 & 32).
-One of those reports was a full chronology of events to assist with reading the comprehensive log of fault complaints.
-Were these documents lost on route to the arbitrators office via Australia Post or the very inadequate faxing system at Dr Hughes’ office (see exhibit G Schorer 717-G stat dec and letter to IAMA)?
-When I demanded an arbitration meeting to discuss these missing reports, my request was denied (see Arbitrator File No/48).
+One of those reports was a complete chronology of events to assist with reading the comprehensive log of fault complaints.
+Were these documents lost en route to the arbitrator's office via Australia Post or the inadequate faxing system at Dr Hughes’ office (see exhibit G Schorer 717-G stat dec and letter to IAMA)?
+My request was denied when I demanded an arbitration meeting to discuss these missing reports (see Arbitrator File No/48).

-The four COT claimants Ann Garms, Maureen Gillan, Graham Schorer and (me) were never told about any of these so-called “forces at work” and nor were we ever warned that, under the nose of the TIO, the TIO’s legal advisor and the Arbitrator, these un-named “forces at work” were allowed to infiltrate and manipulate the arbitration process wherever and whenever they desired, but always with the aim of helping Telstra to defeat the COT claimants.
+The four COT claimants Ann Garms, Maureen Gillan, Graham Schorer and (me) were never told about any of these so-called “forces at work” and nor were we ever warned that, under the nose of the TIO, the TIO’s legal advisor and the Arbitrator, these un-named “forces at work” were allowed to infiltrate and manipulate the arbitration process wherever and whenever they desired, but always to help Telstra to defeat the COT claimants.

-Point 4, When these three legal experts, (i.e. Dr Gordon Hughes, Warwick Smith and Peter Bartlett) allowed this very important letter of 18 April 1995 to be hidden from the four COT cases, those so-called ‘legal experts’ directly assisted those “forces at work” to carry out their intended disruption of all four of the COT cases’ arbitrations.
+Point 4, When these three legal experts (i.e. Dr Gordon Hughes, Warwick Smith and Peter Bartlett) allowed this very important letter of 18 April 1995 to be hidden from the four COT cases, those so-called ‘legal experts directly assisted those “forces at work” to carry out their intended disruption of all four of the COT cases’ arbitrations.
 If John Rundell had sent a copy of his letter to the four COT cases, as he should have, all four of us could have approached the Federal Government at once because, with Mr Rundell’s letter as evidence, we would certainly have had a very reasonable chance of being granted the rights to have all four processes reviewed and amended, at the very least.
-And don’t forget, it was the Federal Government who had originally endorsed those first four Fast Track Arbitration Procedures.
+And don’t forget, it was the federal government that originally endorsed those first four Fast Track Arbitration Procedures.

 By viewing exhibits Open Letter File No/41/Part-One and File No/41 Part-Two, as well as exhibits Open letter File No/45-A to 45-I and comparing them with Open letter File No/46-A to 46-L to Open Letter File No/47-A to 47-D, it will be clear my claims against the conduct of the arbitrator and FHCA are valid.

-I also hoped ASIC, with its legislative powers, would order a quick assessment of the arbitrator’s written technical findings in his award, as well as compare Telstra’s arbitration defence.
-ASIC would have proved beyond all doubt that NONE of my Ericsson AXE and NEAT faulty testing equipment procedure was defended by Telstra, or commented on by the arbitrator.
+I also hoped that ASIC, with its legislative powers, would order a quick assessment of the arbitrator’s written technical findings in his award and compare Telstra’s arbitration defence.
+ASIC would have proved beyond all doubt that Telstra defended NONE of my Ericsson AXE and NEAT faulty testing equipment procedures or commented on by the arbitrator.
 Lane Telecommunications (the TIO-appointed arbitration technical advisors investigated NONE of my Ericsson fault data.
-I can only presume Lane did not assess my Ericsson claims because Lane was already in the process of being purchased by Ericsson.
+I can only presume Lane did not assess my Ericsson claims because Ericsson was already purchasing Lane.
 ASIC was misled and deceived by Ferrier Hodgson Corporate Advisory as I had been during my arbitration.

 Had the Australian Securities Commission not been misled and deceived in March 1998, less than three years after my arbitration concluded, and instead made a finding that my claims were justified, as the attached exhibits on absentjustice.com show, then I could have challenged at least one of the sections in the arbitrator’s award, as 1998 was well within the statute of limitations time-frame allowed.